Revisiting B\"acklund-Darboux transformations for KP and BKP integrable hierarchies: Conclusion

 \section{Conclusion}

 In this paper, we have revisited the world of B\"acklund-Darboux (BD) transformations for integrable hierarchies of nonlinear partial differential equations such as KP, mKP, BKP and their difference analogs.
 We have tried to develop a unified approach based on the bilinear formalism, where the main hero is the tau-function.
 We have seen that when iterated, the BD transformations form infinite or half-infinite chains, with $j$th step of the chain being defined with the help of a density function $\rho_j(z)$ (which can be a distribution).
 Remarkably, neighboring members of such a chain are connected by bilinear equations belonging to the same hierarchy (more precisely, to its discrete analog), whose form does not depend on a particular choice of the density functions at each step.
+In fact the idea that BD transformations yield an integrable discretization of the hierarchy in question is very old and it is hard to point out any ``primordial'' reference.
+For the BKP hierarchy, this idea was first realized in \cite{NS98}\footnote{I thank the referee who informed me about this work.}.

 In conclusion, let us note that for some important applications, the chains of sequential BD transformations (finite or infinite) are of a special interest.
 The most important and interesting cases of the whole construction are the cases when the density functions have supports concentrated either on 1D lines (such as, for example, $\RR$ or $\SSSS$) or at some distinct points in $\CC$, i.e., when they are distributions rather than continuous functions in the plane.